Harvey Abrams, BS, MAT, Ph.d/abd,

 The ruins of ancient Olympia were only rediscovered by French archeologists in the 1700's after more than a thousandyears of physical decay and the ignorance of the Dark Ages.
 The French excavators were kicked out of Greece by the Greek government and they were followed by German archeologists.
 The Germans uncovered major portions of ancient Olympia and wrote excellent accounts of their excavations and most of this material has never been translated into English.
 The German excavations continued up until World War II (1939-1945).
 Their excavations resumed after the war and continue to this day.

 So, to sum it up for you --in the 1870's ancient Olympia had been uncovered by the German archeological expeditions and this helped to fuel a revival of interest in studying ancient Greek history - especially about the ancient Olympic Games.
 Within Greece there were "Olympic Games" in the 1850's and 1870's that were only for Greeks and held in Athens.
 In the 1880's Pierre de Coubertin was studying sports in England and America in an effort to develop a better physical education system for French school students, because the French were humiliated by the Germans in the 1870-71 Franco-Prussian War.
-He was strongly influenced by the newly re-discovered ancient Greek Olympic Games and the ideas of William Penny Brookes of England.
-(See: Pierre de Coubertin and the Wenlock Olympian Games).
+He was strongly influenced by the newly re-discovered ancient Greek Olympic Games and the ideas of William Penny Brookes of England, who had created the Wenlock Olympian Games in the 1860's.

 His ideas of promoting sport for his beloved French schools quickly grew into a larger, more comprehensive idea -- an international version of the ancient Olympic Games.
 His modern version of the ancient Olympic Games was promoted at two conferences on Physical Education that he held at the Sorbonne University in Paris in 1892 and 1894.
 The 1892 conference garnered no support for his idea and he considered it a failure.
 The 1894 conference garnered total support and de Coubertin created the International Olympic Committee.
 Two years later, in 1896, the first modern Olympic Games were held in Athens, Greece.
 Thus -- with the Frenchman Pierre de Coubertin as the "founder" -- the Olympic Games were reborn.